Why it’s Still Important to Have Lunch with Coworkers

 1. It boosts productivity

 You shouldn’t spend five straight hours sitting at your desk.
 A lack of movement and communication can cause a significant impact on your well-being at work.
-Make an effort to set aside at least 20 to 30 minutes to FaceTime a colleague and eat lunch away from your desk.
-Health experts say it’s OK to eat with coworkers in person if it’s a small group and at least 6-foot social distancing can be maintained.
-Follow CDC guidelines and wash your hands often and before eating.
+Make an effort to set aside at least 20 to 30 minutes to eat with a collegue if you’re in person.
+If you’re remote, FaceTime a colleague and eat lunch away from your desk.

 Even better, schedule a weekly team video chat or conference call lunch to catch up and connect.
 If you set a designated time for your team to eat lunch together, it’s more likely to happen.
 And this scheduled time allows each team member to take a step back and switch gears during the workday, discover the benefit of breaks and ultimately feel refreshed.